At a Glance:

 - Direct Practice with Families, Children, Individuals and Groups

 - Community Practice (Organizations and Development)

 These concentrations focus on important and needed areas of practice while also providing graduates with a great deal of flexibility in their future career paths.

 Consistent with the university and program mission, infused into both concentrations will be themes related to:

 - The ethical integration of personal beliefs and competent professional practice

 - Working effectively with diverse spiritual and religious beliefs, practices and organizations

 - Meeting human needs and seeking social justice locally, nationally and globally

-Classes will be held at the Portland Center during the day Tuesdays and Thursdays, with Seminars scheduled on Wednesdays.
-Field work will be done largely on Mondays, Wednesdays, and Fridays.
+Classes are held at the Portland Center during the day Tuesdays and Thursdays, with seminars scheduled on Wednesdays.
+Field work is done largely on Mondays, Wednesdays and Fridays.